 This decision was made due to the lack of necessary infrastructure (bike paths and special lanes) that ensure safe movement.

-Violators face strict measures: a case has already been recorded of the seizure of electric scooters from an entrepreneur who organized an unauthorized rental, and his equipment was sent to the impound lot.
+Violators face strict measures: a case has already been recorded of the seizure of electric scooters from an entrepreneur who organized an unauthorized rental, and his equipment was sent to a impound lot.
 The ban only applies to commercial rentals; owners of personal electric scooters can continue to use them, observing traffic rules.

 Read materials on the topic: